luke-who/advanced-hpc-lbm/README.md

 When you wish to submit a job to the queuing system on BlueCrystal, you should use the job submission script provided.

     $ sbatch job_submit_d2q9-bgk

 This will dispatch a job to the queue, which you can monitor using the `squeue` command:

     $ squeue -u $USER

+Or use the one below to submit & monitor in one step, watch it run in real time:

+    $ make run

+Cancel Jobs:

+    $ make cancel

 When finished, the output from your job will be in a file called `d2q9-bgk.out`:

     $ less d2q9-bgk.out
+Alternatively:

+    $ make cat

 If you wish to run a different set of input parameters, you should modify `job_submit_d2q9-bgk` to update the value assigned to `options`.